kesselborn/conex/README.md

 For now, it's probably best to install it from the [github releases page](https://github.com/kesselborn/conex/releases), as updates are still frequent and the [official addon page](https://addons.mozilla.org/en-us/firefox/addon/conex/) depends on manual reviews by mozilla.
 Downloads from here will get updates automatically as well.

-# Functionality

-- it lacks the big "Manage my TabGroups" overview window
-- tab containers are handled like groups in the old tab groups addon
-- the quick search containes thumbnail of the results
-- the quick search includes the history

 Tab Containers need be enabled in the preferences.